-1. Introduction
+1. Purpose and scope

 1.1 This policy outlines Papworth Trust's (PT) intent to continuously improve the condition of its housing stock by producing and implementing a planned programme of refurbishment and improvement.
 This policy will also address the general cyclical works approach to homes, gardens and estates owned and/or managed by PT.